bootdotdev/blog/content/clean-code/writing-good-unit-tests-dont-mock-database-connections.md

 > Bill: "I've re-added try/catch to the language!
 No more `if err != nil`!"

-Take a look at the elegance of Bill's new language feature in this usage example:
+Take a look at the elegance of Bill's new language feature:

 ```go
 func main() {